 Tomato juice is healthy and refreshing drink if you consume it fresh.
 But, when you make juice from large batches of tomatoes, you can’t leave it out for longer periods without freezing.

 So, you have to freeze the tomato juices to fight against harmful bacteria and preserve them for more extended periods.

-You could can the tomato juices to preserve them year-round.
+You can can the tomato juices to preserve them year-round.
 To store the tomato juice using the canning method, follow the steps below:

 - Collect the fresh tomatoes and remove any damaged tomato.

 - Wash and clean them in running water.

 - Now, cook the slices until they become soft